Nubia (DC Comics): Nubia

 A short story about Nubia in Wonder Woman #205 begins with her departure from Paradise Island.
 It shows Queen Hippolyta following her, leading to a brief conversation and an embrace—though Hippolyta still doesn't reveal the truth, uncertain whether Nubia is truly her daughter.
 Later, Nubia is seen training her warriors before withdrawing to be alone.
 While she maintains the image of a strong and confident leader, it becomes evident that she is also a sensitive and introspective woman—someone who avoids showing weakness in front of others.
 Nubia begins to cry after Hippolyta's embrace.
 The story reveals that Nubia grows up feeling just as lonely as her twin sister.
 Back on her mist-concealed Floating Island, Nubia rules a community of all men.
 Upon her return, two men claim the right to fight for her, citing the "law of the Floating Island" or "Mars' law of conquest".
-Declaring "No man will ever own Nubia!" she fights one of the men herself, defeating him but letting him live.
-She says, "A woman doesn't destroy life, she cherishes it!".
+Declaring "No man will ever own Nubia!"
+One of the men is defeated by the other, but before he can deliver the final blow, Nubia blocks the attack with her sword, preventing them from killing each other, and takes his place in the fight.
+Nubia accepts the challenge and disarms herself, removing her armor to fight on equal footing with the man.
+She then demands the right to choose her own champion—someone who can fight on equal ground and under the same conditions: herself.
+They fight, and the man underestimates Nubia, wondering how she expects to defeat a man.
+Nubia says, "A man?
+What is a man without a weapon?Just another ordinary man… Helpless as a babe…Waiting to be slaughtered!"
+She fights one of the men herself, defeating him but letting him live, even as he begs her to finish him.
+She says, "A woman doesn't destroy life!
+She cherishes it!
+She never forgets that once a life has been taken—it can never return!
+Until men turn from war to peace—and violence to love—They will always remain in a murderous jungle!”.

 In Wonder Woman #206, Hippolyta recalls a revised version of Diana's origin: she had molded two babies from clay — one dark, one light.
 Both were granted life by the gods, but Mars, the god of war, abducted the dark-skinned child, Nubia, and raised her to become a weapon against the Amazons.
 From their base on the so-called “Slaughter Island,” Mars and Nubia launched an assault on Paradise Island.
 Mars had chosen Nubia because she was the only woman powerful enough to challenge — and possibly defeat — Diana.